 [Table 2]

-When estimating the three-year rank-order change separately by major socio-demographic subgroups (Table 2), only very minor differences emerge, only very few of which are statistically significant at a reasonably strict level of α <.
-001: Both literacy and numeracy are slightly more stable in young adulthood (18–29 years) than in old adulthood (55+ years), with the other age groups falling in between.
-Literacy and numeracy are also slightly more rank-order stable among the lower-educated than among the higher-educated and among.
-There are no relevant gender differences in rank-order change.
+When estimating the three-year rank-order change separately by major socio-demographic subgroups (Table 2), Quite a few differences emerge, most of which are statistically significant at a reasonably strict level of α <.
+001: Both literacy and numeracy are significantly more stable in young adulthood (18–29 years) than in old adulthood (55+ years), with the other age groups falling in between.
+Literacy and numeracy are also significantly more rank-order stable among the lower-educated than among the higher-educated and among.
+Both skills are significantly more stable among the male adults than among the female adults.

 For a more intuitive interpretation of the stability estimates for the total population, Figure 1 displays these three-year correlations for literacy (Panel A) and numeracy (Panel B) graphically.
 Each dot in the cloud represents one individual’s z-standardized skills measured at T1 (X axis) and T2 (Y axis).
-The dashed line is the actual correlation.
-The solid red line represent a (hypothetical) perfect correlation (rT1, T2 = 1.00).
-A larger angle between the dashed and solid line indicate a lower the rank-order change.
+The gray line is the actual correlation.
+The red line represent a (hypothetical) perfect correlation (rT1, T2 = 1.00).
+A larger angle between the gray and red line indicate a higher the rank-order stability.
 For literacy and numeracy, the angle is small, indicating that the actual correlation is close to a perfect one.
-The dot cloud is very densely populated around the dotted line, with only few outliers.
-For numeracy, there are a few more individuals whose T2 scores deviate more strongly from their T1 scores, yet the overall pattern is similar to that of numeracy and indicative of high rank-order change.
+The dot cloud is very densely populated around the gray line, with only few outliers.
+For numeracy, there are a few more individuals whose T2 scores deviate more strongly from their T1 scores, yet the overall pattern is similar to that of literacy and indicative of high rank-order stability.

 [Figure 1]|